 - EO inspire fulfilment of our life’s purpose

-Although EO are great for healing, they must be used with caution, especially when using essential oils for children and babies.
+Although EO are great for healing, they must be used with caution, especially for children and babies.
 Some oils may not be safe for children or for use during pregnancy such as Basil, Rosemary, Lemongrass, etc. Do read the instructions on the bottle, or check with the manufacturer to determine the safe uses of the oils.
 Essential oils can be much more potent than herbs, so a little goes a long way.
 Diluting the EO with carrier oil (such as Jojoba Oil, Coconut Oil, Almond Oil, etc) is always safer.
 Babies and children have highly sensitive skin and require less oil.

 Pregnant or nursing mothers are advised to consult a licensed health care professional before applying essential oils.

 In Emotional Healing With Essential Oils by Daniel MacDonald (2012) at page 20, the author categorises the quality of essential oils as follows: